HillyfieldsBubble/Releases/MSF_Prototype_Dataset/README.md

 The frames are identified by UTC time and are on the same time base as the video.
 Two formats - JPEG and PNG - are available.
 A Zip archive of all of the JPEG format images, a Zip archive of all of the PNG format images. and the individual images files are available.

+#### Camera images
+The images are a  subset of the capture, one frame every two seconds.
+The frames are identified by UTC time and are on the same time base as the video.
+Two formats - JPEG and PNG - are available.
+A Zip archive of all of the JPEG format images as well as a Zip archive of all of the PNG format images are available.

 *The Zip archives:*

 | Platform.Sensor.Item | Type | Size | Length |